Webinar – 5 Steps to Achieving COSHH Compliance

 Webinar Poll: When was the last time you updated your chemical inventory?

-- Best practice is to source your safety data sheets centrally
+- Best practice is to source your safety data sheets (SDS) centrally

 - Try to avoid duplication of products and (less obvious) duplication of manufacturers